Castilho27/Castilho27/README.md

 Passionate about hiking, research, technology, and turning ideas into code.
 Volunteer for the **Brasil Digital para Todos** program.

-# 👨🏻‍💻 Lucas Castilho

-`Full Stack Developer | Data Telemetry & Business Analytics`

-Currently pursuing a Bachelor's Degree in Computer Science at **Instituto Mauá de Tecnologia**.
-Passionate about hiking, research, technology, and turning ideas into code.
-Volunteer for the **Brasil Digital para Todos** program.

 ---

 ### **Stacks**